-Karaikudi is a municipal town located in Sivagangai district of the state of Tamil Nadu.
+Karaikudi is a municipal town located in Sivaganga district of the state of Tamil Nadu.
 The place is the most famous in the entire municipality because it is also the largest town in the district.
 It is part of the Chettinad region that includes a total of 75 villages.
 The town is on the highway that connects Trichy and Rameshwaram.
 It is a well-known town in this southern state of India mainly because of the style of houses that is unique to the place.
-The houses in this town are constructed using the limestone that is called ‘karai veedu’ in local language.
-Some people also believe that the town got its name from the plant of ‘Karai’ which is found in abundance in the place.
+The houses in this town are constructed using the limestone that is called "karai veedu" in local language.
+Some people also believe that the town got its name from the plant of karai, which is found in abundance in the place.

 It is a well-known fact that the family of Chettiars was instrumental in developing the town of Karaikudi.
 Even today, the Chettiar community makes the majority of the population of the town.
 They are into trade and commerce ever since the establishment of Karaikudi.
 They have helped shape the town and brought it into prominence by building educational institutes, funding banks, constructing temples and celebrating festivals in the traditional ways.
 They have also taken upon them the onus of bringing social reforms.

-To make Karaikudi self sufficient in every way, Vallal Alagappar, who belonged to the Chettiar family, established the Alagappa University in the place and this university has a good nationwide ranking.
+To make Karaikudi self-sufficient in every way, Vallal Alagappar, who belonged to the Chettiar family, established the Alagappa University in the place and this university has a good nationwide ranking.
 Many people from in and around the town of Karaikudi come to the place for engineering.
-The university is considered as having one of the best engineering colleges in the country.
+The university is considered as one of the best engineering colleges in the country.
 Lately, other courses including B.Tech have been added to the curriculum of the university.
-Apart from the engineering courses, the university also has courses in Arts, Fine arts, Sciences as well as Humanities.
+Apart from the engineering courses, the university also has courses in arts, fine arts, sciences as well as humanities.

 Karaikudi experiences hot summers, moderate rainfall and cool winters.